 GA is also able to connect to other Google properties, enabling you to share information across platforms.
 It can link to the Google Search Console to give you more insight into your search engine optimization strategy.
 It can also link to your Google Ads account, so you can keep an eye on how your ad campaigns are performing.To learn how to link your Google Ads to your Google Analytics, we recommend reading this article: “How To Use Google Analytics With Google Ads (Step by Step Guide).”
 And if you’d also like to see how you can connect to the Google Search Console, check out this video: “Updated 2020 Tutorial: How to Link Google Analytics and Google Search Console.“

 You can customize and analyze your data using GA’s various Views.
 These are simply different levels of reporting that you see in front of you.
 In GA, you can create multiple views for each of your properties and utilize filters to filter out anything you don’t want to see (like internal views on web pages).
 Setting up a wide variety of views can enhance your analysis experience and help you get more out of your data, as you’re seeing the data in different ways.

-If you’re interested in boosting your marketing with the help of Google Analytics, you’re in luck!
+If you’re interested in reading more about Google Analytics for beginners or boosting your marketing with the help of Google Analytics, you’re in luck!
 We’ve got a blog for that.
 Check out: “How to Analyze Your Marketing With GA.”

 6 Tricks to Read Google Analytics Like a Pro

-Now that you’re aware of some best practices, are you ready to learn a few things you should do when the data starts flooding in?
+Now that you’re aware of some best practices in relation to Google Analytics for beginners, are you ready to learn a few things you should do when the data starts flooding in?
 Although company goals can vary across industries and depend on a variety of factors, the following items are all key things you should be doing to excel at reading your reports.

 Google Analytics offers five main report types, including: